KPIs, scorecards and dashboards

 Scorecards can be used for the selected handful of KPIs that should be memorized.
 A scorecard is a brief overview of the results of the KPIs’, which also shows whether the target values have been reached.
 This can be converted to a score (hence the name scorecard) or weighed together into an overall “grade”.
 The score can be used to compare managers or business areas.

-Based on the company’s strategy, values and existing KPIs, Kapacity can lead you safely through the process of developing a scorecard solution, that in the end will help provide an overview of your goals.
+Based on the company’s strategy, values and existing KPIs, twoday kapacity can lead you safely through the process of developing a scorecard solution, that in the end will help provide an overview of your goals.

 - Discussion / workshop about